828-581-0596 [email protected]

 Saturday: 10 am – 4 pm

-When Rev. Robert Perry Smith approached what was then the Asheville Presbytery about starting an orphanage in Western North Carolina, he was asked how he proposed to pay for such a venture.
-That’s when Hazel Johnson—only a child herself—gave Smith the first donation for the ministry—13 Indian head pennies.
-From that small foundation, the children’s home has grown into a thriving ministry providing care and support for countless children.
+When founder Rev. Robert Perry Smith approached the Asheville Presbytery in 1904 about starting an orphanage, he was asked how he proposed to fund it.
+That’s when Hazel Johnson, only a child herself, gave Smith the first donation to our ministry, thirteen Indian Head pennies.
+From that small act of kindness, the children’s home has grown into a thriving ministry providing care and support for countless children for more than 100 years.

-Black Mountain Home Roast coffee is now available.
-This Honduras roast is a single-origin, direct trade, specialty grade coffee grown at elevation with an excellent cupping score of 86.
-Whole beans and fresh ground bags are available for purchase at the cafe, or by calling 828-581-0593 to have them shipped.
-Sales benefit kids at BMH as well as an orphanage in Honduras where the coffee is grown!
-Double your impact!
+Our Honduras roast is a single-origin, direct-trade, specialty-grade coffee grown at high elevations with an excellent cupping score of 86.
+You can buy whole beans and freshly ground bags at the cafe or by calling 828-581-0593 to have them shipped.
+Proceeds benefit the children entrusted to our care and an orphanage in Honduras where the coffee is grown.

 Hours